 ANDY HIRSCHFELD >>>>>

-Andy Hirschfeld is an award-winning journalist based in New York City.
-His work has appeared in numerous publications including The Observer, CNBC, OZY, Yahoo Finance, Bloomberg News, Fortune Magazine, ABC News, Al Jazeera English, The Daily Beast, CS Monitor, Nationswell The Young Turks, The Courier, Salon and many other publications.
+Andy Hirschfeld is a journalist based in New York City.
+His work has appeared in numerous publications including The Daily Beast, Observer, CNBC, Yahoo Finance, Bloomberg News, Fortune Magazine, ABC News, Al Jazeera English, CS Monitor, Nationswell, Yes, The Courier, Salon and many other publications.
 He mainly covers cost of living related issues through a social lens as well as business, tech, and politics.

-He's the host of The Coffee Break Podcast which in its second season brought in 30 thousand listeners.
-He's the anchor of the weekly current affairs program Adding Context on Happs News (the official broadcaster of Reddit).
-He's interviewed reporters and activists including progressive TYT/AJ+ host Francesca Fiorintini and entertainment reporter Jason Carter.
 He's also the anchor of Business Brief — a daily business news update program airing on NewsNet, ABC, CBS, CW and FOX affiliated news stations across the United States in several top 50 markets.
-Business Brief airs on notable stations including WISH-TV (CW - Indianapolis), WJLP (Me-TV - Northern New Jersey) and KYUR (ABC- Anchorage).
 He is the managing editor of America In Context, a growing publication focused on cost of living issues.

 He's appeared on multiple tv shows, radio shows and podcasts.
-Recent appearances include Google's Tell Me Something Good Podcast produced by The Solutions Journalism Network and iHeart Radio.
+Recent appearances include TYT's The Conversation and Google's Tell Me Something Good Podcast produced by The Solutions Journalism Network and iHeart Radio.

 His work is referenced and used in curricula at Harvard Law, Stanford Law, Rutgers University, and The Aspen Institute.